arnoblalam/arnoblalam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am an applied financial economist focusing on applying information theoretic methods to analyze financial market regulation.
 I currently work as an Operations Research Analyst for the Dept. of the Army where I help optimize the Army National Guard's force structure and stationing process.
 I have previously worked as a researcher for the CFTC where I studied the market for non-deliverable forwards.
 I received my Ph.D. in Economics from American University in Summer 2025.

-I previously worked at the World Bank as a Short Term Consultant analyzing walkability survey data.
+I previously worked at the World Bank as a Short Term Consultant analyzing health and active living survey data.